Thank you for visiting Wuruma Dam and helping us keep our dam recreational facilities a fun and safe place to relax and have a good time.

 There are no boating restrictions at Wuruma Dam, however some restrictions may apply during times with low water.
-A 200 metre no boating zone exists from the dam wall.
+No boating or fishing within the buoy line upstream and immediately downstream of the dam wall.

-No bookings are required and all camping is free of charge.
-Camping is restricted to maximum stays of two weeks.
+No bookings are required and all camping is free of charge, however stays are restricted to maximum of three weeks in any four week period.

 Waste water from camp sites and caravans must be redirected away from the lake or self-contained.
 Take your rubbish with you and dispose of it responsibly.
 Generators must be low decibel and operated during daylight hours only and tap water is not suitable for drinking, we strongly recommend campers to bring drinking water supplies.